WHAT ARE TRAFFIC CRIME PENALTIES IN FLORIDA?

 Traffic Crimes include things like DUIs, driving with a suspended license, being involved in a hit and run car accident, vehicular homicide and fleeing and eluding police or cops in your car.

-COMMON TRAFFIC CRIMES & TRAFFIC CRIME PENALTIES IN FLORIDA
+COMMON TRAFFIC CRIMES & TRAFFIC CRIME PENALTIES IN SOUTH FLORIDA

 Traffic Crimes penalties and consequences vary greatly in Florida.
 For reckless driving, as an example, the criminal charges can either be a misdemeanor or a felony and can result in up to 5 years in prison, 5 years on probation and up to $5,000 in fines.